rodrmoya/clusterctl/README.md

-# pi-cluster
+# clusterctl
-CLI to manage a Raspberry Pi's cluster
+CLI to manage a cluster of machines